tsxing/Unity-Learning-Notes/README.md

 # Unity-Learning-Notes
-Unity notes.
-Not a tutorial/guide.
-Simply a collection of useful code and observations to help explore game development.
+Not a tutorial/guide; simply a collection of useful code and observations to help explore game development.
 <details>
 	<summary><h2> 2D Movements (Simple) </h2> </summary>
 	Select new project (2D Core).